Our purpose is to be the best Christian preparatory school.

 - When a supervising adult is in doubt concerning the seriousness of the injury, the parents should be called.

-- Your child has been free of fever WITHOUT MEDICATION for twenty-four hours.
+- Your child has been free of fever WITHOUT MEDICATION for twenty-four hours. (a temperature of 100 or higher is considered a fever)

 - Your child does not have a green or yellow nasal discharge.